Mike Ford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- In his most recent appearance on Saturday, July 8 against the Baltimore Orioles, the righty threw six innings, allowing six earned runs while surrendering six hits.
+- The right-hander last appeared on Saturday, July 8 against the Baltimore Orioles, when he threw six innings, allowing one earned run while giving up four hits.

+- In 14 games this season, the 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.